Great moments: Bannister’s sub-4 Mile

 AW had been alive just over eight years when Bannister ran the first sub-4 minute Mile.
 The magazine therefore charted his early races at Oxford University from 1946 onwards, his fourth place in the 1952 Olympic 1500m final and his build-up to the historic moment in Oxford itself.

 Guided by coach Franz Stampfl, helped by training partners and pacemakers Chris Chataway and Chris Brasher and inspired by challengers such as John Landy of Australia and Wes Santee of the USA, Bannister achieved not only a classic athletics moment but one of the best-known, iconic sporting moments of all-time.

-George Pallett, a British long jump international, was AW’s correspondent at Iffley Road in May 1954 and he wrote: “The long sustained attack on the Mile has ended; not in Australia, Finland, Sweden or America, but England, cradle of modern athletics.”
+George Pallett, a British long jump international, was AW’s correspondent at Iffley Road on May 6, 1954 and he wrote: “The long sustained attack on the Mile has ended; not in Australia, Finland, Sweden or America, but England, cradle of modern athletics.”

 Continue reading at: athleticsweekly.com